Tuesday, October 19, 2021

 The ISOGG site also has a lot of useful material refer - ISOGG Beginners' guides to genetic genealogy.
 You can find material relevant to earlier modules here:

-Combining genetic and genealogical research - Broad approach
+Combining genetic and genealogical research - Total cMs, the broad approach

 This module covers techniques and tools to help you combine your genetic and traditional genealogy research, using your genetic data as the starting point for more targeted research.